KlusterAlert

 noProxy: ""

-Using a Kubernetes secret for the API key
+Using a Kubernetes secret for the agent token

-Avoid passing the API key directly via Helm values.
+Avoid passing the token directly via Helm values.
 Instead, create a Kubernetes secret:

 kubectl create secret generic klusteralert-creds \